shekharnitin/Simon-Game/README.md

 The classic Simon Game

 # Description
 Welcome to the Simon Game, a classic memory challenge brought to life with JavaScript!
 This game is a digital version of the iconic 1978 electronic game Simon, where players must remember and replicate increasingly complex sequences of colors and sounds.
-The game tests and enhances your memory skills, providing a fun and interactive way to challenge yourself and your friends.<be>
+The game tests and enhances your memory skills, providing a fun and interactive way to challenge yourself and your friends.<br>
 It can be accessed at https://dark-rai.github.io/Simon-Game/

 # Features